RMIT University researchers have brought ultra-fast, nano-scale data storage within striking reach, using technology that mimics the human brain .

 "With flash memory rapidly approaching fundamental scaling limits, we need novel materials and architectures for creating the next generation of non-volatile memory .

 "The structure we developed could be used for a range of electronic applications - from ultrafast memorydevices that can be shrunk down to a few nanometers, to computer logic architectures that replicate the versatility and response time of a biological neural network.

 "While more investigation needs to be done, our work advances the search for next generation memorytechnology can replicate the complex functions of human neural system - bringing us one step closer to the bionic brain ."

 The research relies on memristors, touted as a transformational replacement for current hard drive technologies such as Flash, SSD and DRAM.

-The research was part of a collaboration with Professor Dmitri Strukov from the University of California, Santa Barbara.
+The research , which was supported by an Australian Research Council Discovery grant, was a collaboration between members of the Functional Materials and Microsystems Research Group and Professor Dmitri Strukov from the University of California, Santa Barbara.

 For interviews: Dr Sharath Sriram, 0403 596 934.